I remember the confusion vividly.

 As you’ve seen, there is quite a bit to consider when it comes to getting the right e-cig kit for your needs.
 However, the key point is to think about what you personally want out of your vaping experience when you’re making your choice.
-Then, as long as you understand the basics of each device and what they offer (which you do now!), you will be able to find the right kit for your needs.
+Then, as long as you understand the basics of each device and what they offer (which you do now!), you will be able to find the right kit and accessories for your needs.

 Getting a new e-cig kit is a big purchase, though, so take your time over your decision and do a bit of research before you hit the “buy” button.